-The run-length encoding compression algorithm, RLE\COMPRESSION, takes advantage of repeating bytes in the data.
+The run-length encoding compression algorithm, RLE_COMPRESSION, takes advantage of repeating bytes in the data.
 Currently, only the run-length encoding of zeros (0's) is supported.
-RLE\COMPRESSION has one parameter which must be set to RLE\OF\ZEROs.
+RLE_COMPRESSION has one parameter that must be set to RLE_OF_ZEROs.
 The notation RLE.0 is used for this type of RLE compression.